Alimony Attorney in Orlando

 What happens if you are not receiving the alimony payments you are owed?
 In this case, you can take legal action to enforce the court order.
 Our team can help you explore this option and pursue it.
 If successful, a judge can impose penalties on the delinquent party, such as wage garnishments.

-How an Orlando Alimony Attorney Can Assist You
+How An Orlando Alimony Attorney Can Assist You

 Our attorney frequently assists clients in settling alimony disputes via mediation, which is generally quicker and less expensive than court.
 As a certified family dispute mediator by the Florida Supreme Court, she is especially poised to pursue this alternative dispute resolution method.
 However, she and our supporting staff are unafraid to take cases to court when needed.
 Our aim is simple: we want to get the best outcome possible for clients and will do whatever it takes to achieve just that.